Help ensure the survival

 The main research base is located on Nosy Komba (also known as Lemur Island or Nosy Ambariovato), which is situated within the Mozambique Channel.
 The island is surrounded by white sand beaches, mangroves and seagrass beds leading to a fringing coral reef.
 The coral reef opposite the volunteer accommodation has been established as a no-take marine protected area since 2016 and provides a fascinating, diverse habitat and feeding grounds for a whole host of marine biota.
 These range from groupers, turtles, dolphins, nudibranchs and stingrays.

-On top of this, the programme aims to spend 4-5 days every fortnight at Ampoagna to carry out surveys there and at the surrounding beaches.
+On top of this, the programme aims to spend some time on an adhoc basis in Ampoagna to carry out surveys there and at the surrounding beaches.
 This small remote village sits on a long white sandy beach and is surrounded by lush green forests with rivers that are lined with mangroves at either end.

 What is my role?